Our HR Strategy

 The University of Cologne’s Strategic Guidelines for Career Paths in the Post-Doc Stage (German only) delineate transparent and clearly defined career tracks within the university.
 The guidelines serve as an orientation for early stage researchers for their career planning.

 They also clarify objectives of post-doctoral appointments and form the basis of a more elaborated evaluation and appraisal system, spelling out the job profiles and pre-conditions for long-term employment at the university.
 The Strategic Guidelines encourage a transparent, quality-oriented and competitive recruitment.
 On this basis, the faculties have developed policies on permanent positions.
+In addition, the Rectorate has adopted the Guidelines on Permanent Employment Opportunities for Academic and Artistic Staff at the UoC as recommended by the Senate (please click here to view the official note in German.
+An English version will be available shortly).
 The reform will significantly enhance the transparency, reliability and quality control of long-term employment at the University of Cologne.

 The broader use of tenure track positions for assistant and associate professors as well as independent group leaders and other postdoctoral researchers is a central element in the university’s career development strategy for advanced researchers.